 Also recieving an award was Lance Corporal James McKie, who was awarded the Conspicuous Gallantry Cross by the monarch who thanked him for his quick-thinking.
 The soldier picked up a grenade and hurled it back at Taliban attackers, saving his commander.

 The Queen’s Gallantry Medal was awarded to Rifleman Reece Terry, 19, who, armed with only a Vallon metal detector and night vision goggles, led his men through a daring night time raid to capture a Taliban leader.
 He led the force through a densely vegetated area full of improvised explosive devices during the 12-hour mission last year.
 When they reached their target, special forces servicemen captured the Taliban leader and six others and destroyed enemy munitions before the soldier, who was 18 at the time, found a safe path back to base.Filed under British Royals

-Tagged Afghanistan, Elizabeth II, Investiture, Military, Royal Orders.
+Tagged Afghanistan, Elizabeth II of the United Kingdom, Investiture, Military, Royal Orders.